Mourinho eyes national team job

 The Portuguese tactician has been linked with several clubs, but Mourinho said he could take the helm of a national team for the first time instead.

 "I want to compete in new competitions.
-I think about the World Cup and the European Championships," he told Eleven Sports.
+I think about the World Cup and the European Championships," he said.

 "For a long time I have had the desire to try out such an adventure.
 Right now, I see myself more at a national team than with a new club.